anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Registrar service(s).
 Regardless of the number of (physical or logical) hosts, each of these Registrar services is considered a separate Registrar.
-One or more of these Registrars MAY be configured in a Join Proxy, by a method out of scope of this specification.
+One or more of these Registrars MAY be administratively configured in a Join Proxy, by a method out of scope of this specification.
 Also one or more of these Registrars MAY be found by a Join Proxy using its discovery method(s).

 The Join Proxy is not necessarily aware of all onboarding protocol variants that are enabled in its network.